5ony/OBSWebSocketAHK/README.md

 ## 🙏 Gratitude

+Thanks for:
+- [G33kDude](https://github.com/G33kDude) for the original websocket and json script
+- [thqby](https://github.com/thqby/) for the newer websocket and json script
+- joedf and Masonjar13 for [libcrypt.ahk](https://github.com/ahkscript/libcrypt.ahk/blob/master/build/libcrypt.ahk)
+- [jNizM](https://github.com/jNizM/AHK_CNG) for the Class_CNG.ahk script
-Thanks for [G33kDude](https://github.com/G33kDude) for the original websocket and json script, joedf and Masonjar13 for [libcrypt.ahk](https://github.com/ahkscript/libcrypt.ahk/blob/master/build/libcrypt.ahk) and of course the AHK community, the OBS websocket and OBS Studio guys.
+- and of course the AHK community, the OBS websocket and OBS Studio guys.

 Please support them and if I you are happy with this tool in particular, please be kind to support me here: